• Privacy Policy

 The Irishman almost didn’t make it to Melbourne.
 Members of the Olympic Council of Ireland had voted 6-6 on whether or not to send him to the Games (finances being one of the considerations).
 Lord Killanin, the Chairman of the Olympic Council of Ireland (and the future Chairman of the IOC), cast the deciding vote in favor of Delany, clearing the way for one of Ireland’s greatest Olympic moments.

 With a lineup that included 3 of the top 4 finishers in the 100, the U.S. was heavily favored to win the Men’s 4×100, but, even 60+ years ago, there was concern about the team’s ability to get the baton safely around the track.
-The handoffs were less than perfect in the previous day’s first round, as well as in the semi-finals, which were held earlier on this final day of competition, but the Americans won each of their races.
+The handoffs were less than perfect in the previous day’s first round and in the semi-finals, which were held earlier on this final day of competition, but the Americans won each of their races.

 Lou Jones, the World Record holder in the 400, had run the anchor leg for the U.S. in the heats of the Men’s 4×400 relay, but he was switched to the lead-off leg for the final.
-He opened with a 47.1 split that gave the U.S. a slight lead over Australia.
+He opened with a 47.1 split, giving the U.S. a slight lead over Australia.
 With 100,000 fans going wild, David Lean kept the Aussies even with American J.W.
 Mashburn (46.4).
-After winning the gold medal in the 400, Charlie Jenkins was given the option to run the anchor leg by U.S. coaches, but he chose to run the 3rd leg.
+After winning the gold medal in the 400, U.S. coaches gave Charlie Jenkins the option to run the anchor leg, but he chose to run the 3rd leg.

 The partisan crowd was thrilled as Betty (“The Golden Girl”) Cuthbert brought Australia from behind on the anchor leg in the Women’s 4×100 relay to beat Great Britain for the gold medals (it was her 3rd gold medal of the Games).
 Both teams (44.5-44.7) bettered the previous World Record of 44.9, which had been set by the Aussies and Germany in the first heat earlier in the day.

-The U.S. fielded a team that Included future Hall-of-Famers Mae Faggs and Wilma Rudolph, who was only 16 at the time, but they had to settle for the bronze medals, despite equaling the hours-old WR of 44.9.
-Faggs had won a gold medal in the relay as the lead-off runner on the winning team at the 1952 Games in Helsinki, while Rudolph went on to attain legend status with her 3 gold medals at the 1960 Games in Rome.
+The U.S. fielded a team that included future Hall-of-Famers Mae Faggs and Wilma Rudolph, who was only 16 at the time.
+However, they had to settle for the bronze medals despite equaling the hours-old WR 44.9.
+Faggs had won a gold medal in the relay as the lead-off runner on the winning team at the 1952 Games in Helsinki, while Rudolph attained legend status with her three gold medals at the 1960 Games in Rome.

 Thanks to ’56 U.S. Olympian Elliott Denman, 11th in the 50k Walk, for providing many personal memories and related tidbits from the Games as we chronicled each day of competition.